LiliaFramework/Lilia/documentation/docs/libraries/lia.modularity.md

 **Purpose**

 Loads the active schema and every discovered module, then fires initialisation hooks.
+Modules in the `preload` directory are loaded before core and schema modules.
+Overrides trigger a suggestion to move them into `preload` for efficiency.
+After loading, modules that report `enabled = false` are removed from `lia.module.list`.

 **Parameters**